argnaan/ANN_crazyflie/README.md

 ## Contribution
 All team members collaborated closely throughout the project, working together on every aspect of development without dividing tasks individually.
 ## Credits
-For the *Out of Tree Controller*, we took inspiration from https://github.com/mettz/internship and https://github.com/mettz/cps-project by Mattia Guazzaloca
+For the *Out of Tree Controller*, we took inspiration from https://github.com/mettz/internship by Mattia Guazzaloca.